🇬🇪 Georgia Expats

 🎭 Marjanishvili

 Hip and central.
 Fabrika hostel crowd, galleries, nightlife.
 Noisier but vibrant.
+Great for younger expats who want to be in the mix.

 1-bed: $500–$750